“I am not a black artist, I am an artist”— Jean-Michel Basquiat

 A famous black artist that so modern that he was almost contemporary.

-In his vibrant streetscapes and portraits, Archibald Motley addressed the racial injustice and stereotypes in urban America.
+In his vibrant streetscapes and portraits, Archibald Motley addressed racial injustice and stereotypes in urban America.

 He was a virtuoso at using color to depict diverse skin tones as well as night sceneries.

-Motley an unparalleled famous black artists — was widely associated with the Harlem Renaissance.
+Motley an unparalleled famous black artist — was widely associated with the Harlem Renaissance.

 Archibald John Motley, Jr., was born on October 7, 1891, in New Orleans, Louisiana.